1. I don't live in Queensland. Can I enter the Queensland Music Awards?

 Only the winners of the genre categories are eligible for Song of the Year.
 A panel of music industry professionals will decide a winner, using the same criteria used to judge the genre categories.

-All finalists will be notified via email in early February 2019.
+All finalists will be notified via email in January 2020.

-Finalists will be announced in early February 2019 on the Queensland Music Awards website.
+Finalists will be announced in late January 2020 on the Queensland Music Awards website.

-Tickets will be available for purchase through the QMA website in early February 2019 when the finalists are announced.
+Tickets will be available for purchase through the QMA website in late January 2020 when the finalists are announced.

 ONE free ticket is allocated per song/per category.
 Note: Finalists wishing to be seated with family and friends must organise their free ticket/s and purchased tickets in one transaction.